mateusmaso/jquery.blurry/README.md

 jquery.blurry
 =============

-This library is an extension for jQuery which allows to blurry images using canvas technology.
+This library is an extension for jQuery which allows blurring images using canvas technology.

 ## Features